suz11001/Door/README.md

 # Door (Domain Organizer)

-Door (short for Domain Organizer) is an implementation of a simple proof-of-concept approach for removing conflicting domain architecture within a gene family.
-Door takes as input a gene family, all domain families present in the given gene family, and a mapping that exist between domain sequences and gene sequences.
-Sample data is provided as a template.
-Door operates in multiple steps (outlined below), briefly, it refines the domain families, extracts the genic region, corrects for domain ordering, and creates a global multiple sequence alignment using MUSCLE.
-There are two outputs Door generates, Door-S which corrects the domain ordering and pushes the entire sequence (gene + domain) into MUSCLE and Door-A which aligns each domain family and the genic region indepedent via MUSCLE and produces a global MSA by accounting for domain loss and introducing gaps as needed.
+Door (short for Domain Organizer) implements two simple proof-of-concept approachs for improving gene family sequence alignments by correcting for out-of-order protein domains.
+Door takes as input a gene family, all domain families present in the given gene family, and a mapping of the domain sequences to their corresponding gene sequences.
+It outputs a global multiple sequence alignment for the input gene family using the two algorithms, Door-S and Door-A, described in the paper cited below.
+Both algorithms reorder the domains and non-domain regions of the gene sequences to allow for better alignment of homologous sequence regions.
+Door-S reorders the domain and non-domain regions in the input gene sequences and uses MUSCLE to compute the final global alignment, while Door-A organises and aligns the sequences belonging to each domain family independently (using MUSCLE)and then produces a global alignment by concatenating the different domain family and non-domain region alignments.

+Door can be cited as follows:

+Reducing the impact of domain rearrangement on sequence alignment and phylogeny reconstruction<br>
+Sumaira Zaman, Mukul S. Bansal<br>
+Under review

 ## Dependencies